Meteor-Community-Packages/meteor-simple-schema/README.md

 in the schema object, and `message`, which is the error message for that key.
 This is a reactive method.

-Call `MySchema.keyIsInvalid(key)` returns true if the specified key is currently invalid, or false if it is valid.
+`MySchema.keyIsInvalid(key)` returns true if the specified key is currently invalid, or false if it is valid.
 This is a reactive method.

-Call `MySchema.keyErrorMessage(key)` returns the error message for the specified key if it is invalid.
+`MySchema.keyErrorMessage(key)` returns the error message for the specified key if it is invalid.
 If it is valid, this method returns an empty string.
 This is a reactive method.